 As a Dual Diagnosis facility, we specialize in assisting people who have both addictions and mental illnesses.
 As such, we’ve helped many people who struggle with PTSD, and our trauma resolution program is designed to provide them with targeted help.
 EMDR is a big part of the work provided in our trauma resolution program, but we also offer wraparound talk therapy and support group work, so people can really process the pain and move forward into a healthier, happier life.

-If you’d like to find out more about this remarkable program and the talented staff members who run it, please call us.
-We’re happy to answer your questions or provide you with information on enrollment.
+If you’d like to find out more about this remarkable program and the talented staff members who run it, please call us at (877) 345-1887.
+We're happy to answer your questions or provide you with information on enrollment.